henriquepagno/markdown-cv/index.md

 ## Summary

 With 14+ years of experience in designing, developing, and maintaining enterprise applications serving thousands of daily users, I specialize in full-stack development within the .NET ecosystem and Oracle technologies.
-My expertise includes building scalable, high-performance solutions and optimizing database performance for large-scale applications.
+I have extensive experience working with ERP systems, particularly within the commercial module, and my expertise spans building scalable, high-performance solutions and optimizing database performance for large-scale applications.
 I have a proven track record of delivering reliable and efficient software solutions, leveraging my deep technical knowledge and strong understanding of agile methodologies.
 I'm committed to collaborating within organized, team-oriented environments to drive business success.

 ### Location